-Charge assessed for the payment plan that allows students to make four interest-free payments over the course of the semester.
-The Installment Plan Fee is also assessed to any student whose account is not paid in full by the first day of class and who has not made appropriate payment arrangements.
+Students may sign up for the installment plan; a \$50 fee is assessed to allow students to make four interest-free payments over the course of the semester.
 Any account with an unpaid balance at the end of the term will be subject to a finance fee of 2.67 percent.

-Failure to enroll in an installment plan or pay the account in full by the first day of class will result in either automatic enrollment into an installment plan with a \$100 enrollment fee or cancellation for non-payment.
-If a payment is not made by the payment due date each month, accounts are subject to a late payment fee of \$30 per month.
+The installment plan fee of \$100 will be assessed to any student who has either not signed up for the installment plan, not paid account in full by the first day of class, nor made appropriate payment arrangements.
+Failure to enroll in an installment plan can lead to cancellation for non-payment.
+If a payment is not made by the payment due date each month, accounts are subject to a late payment fee of \$30 per month and an onetime (per semester) default fee of \$50.

 Students awarded financial aid in the form of workstudy should be aware that this form of aid is not considered in determining the balance due in tuition, fees, room and board for the semester.
 If a student chooses, they may request their work-study earnings be applied directly to their student account.
 If tuition charges and fees are to be paid by a third party other than the student's family or financial aid, a written authorization from the third party must be presented at the time of enrollment; otherwise, the student will be required to meet the financial requirements listed above.
 Veterans attending the university under the G.I.
 Bill are required to comply with the same rules and payment tables governing nonveteran obligations.